Kawtharkhaled1/cosc110005-f26/README.md

 # cosc110005-f26
-This repository is going to contain coding
+This repository is going to contain coding print("Hello world!")